rbb-data/iframe-sizer-script/README.md

 ## Set the iframe's height to the height of its content

+> **Note**
+>
+> **If you don't need to support the app, use https://github.com/davidjbradshaw/iframe-resizer instead.** Scripts from https://github.com/davidjbradshaw/iframe-resizer work perfectly well, but lead to issues within the app.
+I have no way of debugging why that is, so I wrote a minimal reproduction of these resizer scripts that do work in the app.
+If app support is not needed, however, there is no reason to use this code, use https://github.com/davidjbradshaw/iframe-resizer instead, which is well maintained and heavily tested.

 ### How to

 On the page that will be embedded into another page as an iframe, load the notify script: